debruine/tutorials/docs/01_packages.md

 ### Set up git for this project

-If you aren't already using version control for this project, make sure all of your files are saved and type `usethis::use_git()` into the console.
+If you aren't already using <a class='glossary' target='_blank' title='a way to save a record of changes to your files' href='https://psyteachr.github.io/glossary/v#version-control'>version control</a> for this project, make sure all of your files are saved and type `usethis::use_git()` into the console.
 Choose Yes to commit and Yes to restart R.

 ### GitHub access token